 Flame penetration through the floor assembly is considered to be an initial indicator of the impending failure of the assembly.
-A device was developed and used for the test to better determine the time for flames to penetrate the floor.
+A device was developed and used for the tests to better determine the time for flames to penetrate the floor.
 The special device consisted of a wire mesh placed at 3 locations on the unexposed surface of the floor assembly, specifically at three of the tongue and groove joints, as shown in Figure 17.
 A detailed description of the device is provided in reference [8].

 Figure 17.
-Wire mesh device to detect flame penetration
+Wire mesh device to detect flame penetration (all dimensions in mm)

-2.8.3 Deflection of the Floor Assembly
+2.8.3 Deflection of the Floor Assemblies